Vaxie/Vaxie/README.md

 - 👋 Hi, I’m @Vaxie
-- 👀 I’m interested in gaming and WordPress
+- 👀 I’m interested in Gaming and WordPress sites
 - 🌱 I’m currently learning to be the best version of myself
 - 💞️ I’m looking to collaborate on a nice project
 - 📫 How to reach me at vaxie(@)me.com or discord Vaxie#1993